rlennon/smallwindow21/README.md

 ## Other

-    Sprints will start every Second Friday at 9pm GMT+1.
+    Sprints will start every Second Monday at 9pm GMT+1.
     The Scrum Master role rotates each week, the schedule is available on the on the process section Jira will be used for task management and planning.
     Each member of the team will work 8 per week, unless they are on vacation.